IKATS/ikats.github.io/concepts.md

-IKATS data types
+IKATS functional data types
 ================

 IKATS assigns different data types to input and ouput attributes.

-TS_list
+Data types appear in the input and output of operators in order to inform the user about the type of linked data.

+More frequent functional types are the following :

+TS list
 -------
 Many operators manipulate a list of timeseries.
 A list can be stored and identified with a dataset name, and stored through the [Save as a Dataset Metadata](/doc/operators/saveAsDataset.html) operator.
 On the other hand, the user may not need to rename the list to manipulate it.
-In this case, the output of one operator can be used as an input of a second one. the TS list type just informs the user about the type of linked data.
+In this case, the output of one operator can be used as an input of a second one.

 Table
 ------
-A table can be useful to present information such as statistics or other results computed from the datasets.
+A table can be useful to store / present information such as statistics or a learning set for the machine learning phase or other results computed from the datasets.
 A table in IKATS looks like any table  used in databases or in any Excel, with rows and columns.
 Rows and columns may have a header giving labels of these rows / columns.

+A table can be imported form a csv file va the [Population selection](/doc/operators/populationSelection.html) operator or reloaded via the [Read](/doc/operators/readtable.html) operator.

-According to the data included in the table, the user may interact with it.
+According to the data included in the table, mainly when the table is built by IKATS's specific operators (like the [Correlation Loop](/doc/operators/correlateTsLoop.html) operator), the user may interact with it.
 For instance, if a cell / row contains information concerning a unique timeseries, a simple click on this cell / line will open the visualisation tool for this timeseries.

 DS_name